 Warren Buffett’s investment advice is timeless.
-I have lost track of the number of investing mistakes I have made over the years, but almost all of them fall into one of the 10 buckets of investment tips given by Warren Buffett below.
+We have lost track of the number of investing mistakes we have made over the years, but almost all of them fall into one of the 10 buckets of investment tips given by Warren Buffett below.

 By keeping Buffett’s investment advice in mind, investors can sidestep some of the common traps that damage returns and jeopardize financial goals.

 After much deliberation, we settled on our 10 favorite Warren Buffett investing tips in the list below.

 Each nugget of wisdom is supported by at least one of Warren Buffett’s quotes and is helpful for investors seeking to find safer stocks.
 Let’s dive in.